drew-post/frontend-devoteam/README.md

-# FrontendDevoteam
+# Description

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.
+It takes a random 50 users from the Random User API (https://randomuser.me/api/?results=50) and displays them in a list and grid view according to provided Figma designs.

 ## Development server